shzdehmd/ephemeral/README.md

 -   GitHub Copilot was used to convert existing, non-AI code from a separate NodeJS backend project into web-specific functionality in the public/js/crypto file.
 -   Additionally, AI assisted in writing around 70% of the code comments across the application.
 All AI-generated comments were thoroughly proof-read and verified for accuracy.
+-   Furthermore, Google's Gemini Pro 2.5 (experimental) model was used to generate this README.md file.
+The file was proof-read and updated for accuracy.

 ## Author